sanitswain/java8tips/funcinterfaces.rst

      - Function<String, Employee> f = (empid) -> empDao.getEmployee(empid)

-.. important::  There are two things you should be aware of before using method references.
+.. important::  There are two things you should be aware of before writing method references.

 	#.
-Method reference should not contain paranthesis after method name otherwise it will represent a method invocation that wwill lead to compilation error.
+Method reference should not contain paranthesis after method name otherwise it will represent a method invocation that will lead to compilation error.
 	#.
 It is difficult to wrte meethod signature until and unless you know the signature of the method for which writing method reference.